obregon08/sprintdeck/README.md

 ## Contributing

-1. Fork the repository
+This is a private repository.
+To contribute:

-2. Create a feature branch
+1. Create a new branch from `main` for your changes.
-3. Make your changes
+2. Make your changes and commit them to your branch.
-4. Add tests for new functionality
+3. Add or update tests as needed.
-5. Run the test suite
+4. Run the test suite to ensure all tests pass.
-6. Submit a pull request
+5. Open a pull request targeting the `main` branch.

-## License
+6. Your changes will be reviewed before being merged.

-This project is licensed under the MIT License.
+If you have questions about the contribution process, please reach out to the project maintainers.